Maximize your exercise performance without the caffeine crash or jittery brain-drain.

 Structurally, caffeine is similar to adenosine, a compound that binds with adenosine receptors to induce cognitive drowsiness and fatigue.
-Which gives us the perfect segue into the more importanter question:
+Which gives us the perfect segue into the more important question:

 What Exactly does Caffeine do?

-Caffeine, as a compound structurally similar to adenosine, binds to adenosine receptors to block the drowsiness-inducing effects of adenosine.
-In other words, caffeine achieves its stimulatory effects on the central nervous system (CNS) through its inhibitory effects on adenosine, resulting in a boost on:
+Caffeine, as a compound structurally similar to adenosine, binds to adenosine receptors to block the drowsiness of adenosine.
+In other words, caffeine achieves its stimulatory properties on the central nervous system (CNS) through its inhibitory effects on adenosine, resulting in a boost on:

 - Catecholamines – dopamine, norepinephrine, epinephrine, etc.

 - Adrenal Activity – encouraging the release of stress hormone cortisol.